takari/takari-smart-builder/README.md

 ![VsGraph](VsGraph.png)

-The standard multi-threaded scheduler is dependency-depth based in that it builds everything at a given dependency-depth before continuing to the next level, while the Smart Builder scheduler is dependency-path based in that projects are aggressively built along a dependenty-path in topological as upstream dependencies have been satisfied.
+The standard multi-threaded scheduler is dependency-depth based in that it builds everything at a given dependency-depth before continuing to the next level, while the Smart Builder scheduler is dependency-path based in that projects are aggressively built along a dependenty-path in topological order as upstream dependencies have been satisfied.

 ## Installing